 Interested in attending the Conference on Diversity, Opportunity and Equity, but need a little help getting there?

-The Greater Omaha Chamber will award ten (10) scholarships, which include one all-day admission to The Conference and Networking Reception.
-Each scholarship will cover $125 of the applicant’s registration fee.
+The Greater Omaha Chamber will award ten (10) scholarships, which include one (1) individual registration to The Conference.
+Each scholarship will cover $100 of the applicant’s registration fee.
 The applicant is responsible for the remaining $25 to attend.

 Breakout Presenter RFPs

 Each year, we announce a call for submissions for Breakout Speaker applications.
-Any individual interested in providing quality content focused on diversity, equity and inclusion is welcome to submit an RFP.
-To be considered, complete and submit the electronic application.
+Breakout Speaker applications are available to any individual interested in providing quality content focused on diversity, equity, and inclusion.
+Content should be focused on workplace or community DEI, or DEI for individual advocates.

-Applications are available from Wednesday, April 15, 2020 until Friday, May 1 at 11:59 p.m.
-To be considered, complete the electronic application within the allotted timeframe.
+Applications are available from Thursday, April 15, 2021, until Sunday, May 9, 2021, at 11:59 p.m.
+To be considered, complete the electronic application within the allotted time frame.
 Late and/or incomplete applications will not be considered.

-Applicants will be notified no later than Friday, June 5, 2020 of their status.
-If selected, speakers will be contacted with additional details.
+Applicants will be notified no later than Friday, June 11, 2021, of their status.

 Questions about applying to speak?
-Contact Bianca Harley.
+Contact Susie Owens.